More Internet safety–Use your router for access control

 Click on “Create an account”, and give your new account a user name.
 For purposes of illustration, I’m pretending that I have a Tech Paul Jr. and his name is “Charlie” (I’m also pretending he’s a handsome little devil, and smart as a whip).

 Now click next and accept the defaults.
 We’re going to use administrator privileges to install our security precautions, and when we’re finished we’ll come back and change it to user-level.
-Click “Create account”.
+Click “Create account”.cpua3.jpg

 This will create an Administrator account named Charlie and return us to the User Account welcome page.
 Minimize this window, and log off your current account and onto your child’s new user account by clicking Start >Log Off, and either typing (Charlie, in my example) into the account box or clicking on their icon.
 There is no password yet.
 We’re now ready for the next step.